 - Siblings of infants who have died of sudden infant death syndrome (SIDS)

 - Children who have suffered an apparent life-threatening event (ALTE)

-- Children and infants with reflux; children with congenital defects that cause breathing problems
+- Children with congenital defects that cause breathing problems

 - Children with snoring problems

 The Center works closely with local community services and agencies to meet the necessary medical, nursing, social and support needs.
 If your baby is born premature or develops apnea, your infant will undergo a painless, noninvasive test called a pneumogram.
 This test measures the breathing, heart rate and amount of oxygen to determine if your baby will need to go home on an apnea monitor.

 If you are referred to our Center, we will provide a clinic appointment to evaluate your needs.

 Our team also provides ongoing patient education and psychosocial support.